Seyamalam/Certificates/file.md

-# Certificates Showcase
+# Certifications

-This repository contains a collection of certificates earned by me in various domains.
-Each certificate represents a milestone in the journey of acquiring skills and knowledge.
-Hope you will appreciate.
+This repository contains images of my certifications in various fields.
+Each certificate is accompanied by a name and a verification link.

 ## Cisco